dgraph-io/badger/README.md

 and won't get synced to disk immediately.
 Writes to LSM tree are done inmemory first, before they get compacted to disk.
 The compaction would only happen once `MaxTableSize` has been reached.
 So, if you're doing a few writes and then checking, you might not see anything on disk.
-Once you `Close` the store, you'll see these writes on disk.
+Once you `Close` the database, you'll see these writes on disk.

 - **Which instances should I use for Badger?**